 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-It’s important to allow a pro like one from Rob's Albertan Service Experts in Edmonton work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+It’s important to allow a pro like one from Rob's Albertan Service Experts in Edmonton handle repairing or replacing this part.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

-We want you to be absolutely happy with our furnace repair in Edmonton.
+We want you to be absolutely satisfied with our furnace repair in Edmonton.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to let the system to run at different speeds—and use less energy.
+Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and be more efficient.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

-Your low pressure switch may not be working properly if your furnace inducer motor begins in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.